mreguant/em-course/menu5.md

 * **Data file**: [data_kmeans.csv.zip](/materials/day5/data_kmeans.csv.zip)

 <!-- ## Homework -->
-> :exclamation: Save the exercise Julia file (.jl) and the data zip file in the same folder.
+> :exclamation: Save the exercise Julia file (.ipynb) and the data zip file in the same folder.
 You need to unzip de data\_kmeans.csv file.
 It is only one compressed .csv file.
-Then, open the exercise Julia file from Pluto to start exploring.
+Then, open the exercise Julia file from Jupyter Notebooks to start exploring.
 Note that the .pdf file provides a snapshot of the exercise.
 It does not require any installation but it will not allow interactions.

 ## References and readings